lsrur/inspector/README.md

 ![MacDown Screenshot](https://s31.postimg.org/vlfgyr21n/002.png)

 ## Usage
-Laravel inspector will be activated if enviroment variable APP_DEBUG is true.
+Laravel inspector will only be active if the enviroment variable APP_DEBUG is true.
-You can turn it off temporarily (for the current request) with the following command:
+You can turn it off temporarily (just for the current request) with the following command:

 	Inspector::turnOff();

+By default, Inspector returns a Javascript to render the output on the browser console.
+If you want to force the output to JSON format for the current request, use the following:

+	Inspector::toJson();

+If you want to force the output to JSON format for all requests, edit the configuration variable `force_json_output` in the file `config/inspector.php`

 ### Inspecting Objects and Variables
 ```php